NexusSpoofer/Auto-Asset-Reuploader/README.md

 Have an issue?

 Feel free to join our discord and report it to me.
 You can join by clicking the discord button at the top.
-Alternatively dm me on discord, alekfart.
+Alternatively dm me on discord, nexusnexusing.
 I will help to the best of my abilities.